 This continuous innovation is now causing heavy pressure upon the traditional way of categorizing mobile games, as new games don’t often fit the old genre definitions so well.
 To give you one illustrative example of this, let’s take a brief look at the “Racing” category in the App Store and two of the genre’s popular titles: CSR Racing 2 and Real Racing 3.

-It’s true that both these games are all about cars (= similar theme) and car tuning/upgrading (= similar meta game), but there are fundamental differences between their core gameplay mechanics.
+It’s true that both these games are all about cars (= similar theme) and car tuning/upgrading (= similar metagame), but there are fundamental differences between their core gameplay mechanics.
 Unlike in Real Racing 3, in CSR Racing 2 you don’t actually steer and drive your car, but focus on “timely tapping” of your device, as your success is only dependent on switching gears (and maybe throwing in some nitrous-boost) at the exact right time.
-This divergence between the core game mechanics has, in turn, huge impact on both CSR 2s and RR3s design, target audiences and monetization structures.
+This divergence between the core game mechanics has, in turn, a huge impact on both CSR 2s and RR3s design, target audiences, and monetization structures.

 Another, even more drastic example of the traditional game categorization’s shortcomings can be found from the App Store’s RPG-shelf, where single-character MMO’s and team-building focused JRPG’s are sitting next to puzzle/RPG hybrids, such as Puzzle & Dragons or WWE Champions.